shaliulab/idtrackerai/README.md

 ## Open idtracker.ai

 If the installation succeed correctly you can test the system by launching the GUI.
-To launch the GUI open a terminal and activate the conda environment idtrackerai-environment
+Open a terminal and activate the conda environment idtrackerai-environment

     source activate idtrackerai-environment